spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/02-build-content-bundle.md

     INFO[0214] ISO file created successfull
     ```

-The result is a content bundle that you can use to customize your installation environment.
-If you are not customizing your Edge Installer you can transfer the ISO file to a USB drive.
+The result is a content bundle that you can use to preload into your installer.
+Alternately, you can use the ISO version of the content bundle and transfer it to a USB drive to be used separately at the time of edge host installation.

 # Validation